The History

 The data demonstrates that the underrepresentation of black farmers is a direct result of documented historical discrimination THROUGH PRACTICES SUCH AS REDLINING, CREDIT DENIAL,

-Supporting Black food actors with empowering resources is essential to addressing these systemic barriers.
+Supporting Black food actors with capital resources is essential to addressing these systemic barriers.

 BFF Fund 2.0 is